-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 The two quarts ran out fast, and Tony and his son were already dehydrated.
 They couldn’t eat snow—that would lower their body temperature, inviting hypothermia—but they could melt some.
 Tony smelled gasoline fumes, so he didn’t want to try his lighter inside.
 He pushed open the hatch and emerged into the clearing.
 Dark clouds loomed over the mountain, and the wind was strong, slamming against the wrecked Bonanza.

 This wasn’t Tony’s first crash.
-Three years earlier, he and his co-pilot were flying a twin engine Aerocommander 690 over Bimini, when a hydraulic leak caused the flaps and wheels to sag, burning up gas.
+Three years earlier, he and his co-pilot were flying a twin engine Aero Commander 690 over Bimini, when a hydraulic leak caused the flaps and wheels to sag, burning up gas.
 He flew low over the narrow island, looking for a road to set down on, but ran out of land.
 When the engine quit, the plane splashed down 200 yards from shore.
 Tony was uninjured, but his co-pilot broke his neck.
 Tony helped him out of the plane and paddled him to shore, saving his life.

 Now, 10,400 feet above sea level in northern New Mexico, Tony tramped into the clearing, the wind stinging the cuts on his face.
 Blood from the cuts trickled onto the snow at his feet.
 Clear of the fumes, Tony sparked his lighter.
 The wind put it out.
 He turned around and used his back as a shield, but the flame was snuffed out again.
 Back in the Bonanza, Tony noticed beads of water forming on the crumpled ceiling—condensation from their breath.
 He wiped up the drops with a rag, then wrung it out into a can.
 The ceiling was covered in grease and muck, so the water was filthy.
 But it was all they had.